Clarkinia/clarkiniaastrology/_purchases/tarotcart.md

 bgimage: store-form-tarot-background2.jpg
 receive: You will receive a personal tarot meditation altar card after your reading.
 tarot: this is for the paypal button
+the-notice: "Cancellation notice:"
+notice: You may cancel for a full refund when you give at least 24-hours notice.
+If you miss your appointment, cancel or reschedule with less than 24-hours notice, you will be charged the full amount of your purchase.
 ---
 <!-- STORE -->
 - 1-hour consultation